bmatlak03/bmatlak03/README.md

 **My name is Bartosz and I'm Full-stack Developer**

-I am young ambitious developer living in a small village between Kraków and Katowice
+I am a young and ambitious programmer from Poland who specializes in Javascript.
+I have a passion for learning and am always eager to explore new technologies.
+I am driven to succeed and constantly strive to improve my skills and knowledge in the field.

 ## 🔧 Technologies & Tools